Drug policy: Germany

 Compared with other EU countries, Germany's drug policy is considered progressive, but still stricter than, for example, the Netherlands.
 In 1994 the Federal Constitutional Court ruled that drug addiction was not a crime, nor was the possession of small amounts of drugs for personal use.
-In 2000, Germany changed the narcotic law ("BtmG") to allow supervised drug injection rooms.
+In 2000, Germany amended its Narcotic Drugs Act ("BtmG") to allow supervised drug injection rooms.
 In 2002, they started a pilot study in seven German cities to evaluate the effects of heroin-assisted treatment on addicts, compared to methadone-assisted treatment.
 The positive results of the study led to the inclusion of heroin-assisted treatment into the services of the mandatory health insurance in 2009.

 In 2017, Germany re-allowed medical cannabis; after the 2021 German federal election, the new government announced in their coalition agreement their intention to legalise cannabis for all other purposes (including recreational).
 This was implemented on 1 April 2024.
 Cannabis can be legally acquired from Cannabis Social Clubs which however have periodic membership fees and a maximum 500 of members as of 2024 or be grown by consumers themselves who can have up to three plants.